The Visitor Plaza Campaign

 Rain gardens, illustrating storm water capture, along with iconic plants the Arboretum has popularized in the region over the decades, will add beauty.
 The Arboretum will have a Horticultural Walk of Fame, showcasing the outstanding plants the Arboretum has introduced to the region.

 The Ticketing Pavilion will restore and reconfigure the present Gift Shop to create an open-air breezeway with ticketing windows, including an ADA-accessible window.
-The Membership Office will be integrated into the Ticketing Pavilion, while the Gift Shop will move to today’s Membership Office, adjacent to the Arrival Plaza.
+The Gift Shop will move to the former Membership Office, adjacent to the Arrival Plaza.
 In addition, these changes will ensure that our historic mid-20th century structures are preserved for future appreciation.